RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

   ``bin/otobo.Console.pl Admin::Config::ListInvalid``
 - Interactively fix the invalid values with ``bin/otobo.Console.pl Admin::Config::FixInvalid``
-- Finally manually deploy the system configuration with ``bin/otobo.Console.pl Maint::Config::Rebuild``

-After these manual steps you should be able to run *migration.pl* again and continue where the error occurred.
+After these manual steps you should be able to run *migration.pl* again.
+The migration will continue with the step where the error occurred.

 Step 7: Manual Migration Tasks and Changes
 ------------------------------------------